Date: Dec 15-Jan 16

 Choosing and Using a Wine Pump

-MEMBERS ONLYMany a home winery gets by just fine with no pump at all.
-If your hobby grows, though, you may find that many routine tasks are made simpler with the help of a wine pump.
-Some home winemaking jobs, like filtration or removing wine from barrels, may be virtually impossible without a pump.
-In commercial
+Many a home winery gets by just fine with no pump at all.
+If your hobby grows, though, you may find that many routine tasks are made simpler with the help of

 2016 Label Contest Winners